Sponsored Links

 dt = time sample

-The integral controller produce an output proportional with the summarized deviation between the set point and measured value and integrating gain or action factor.
+The integral controller produce an output proportional to the summarized deviation between the set point and measured value and integrating gain or action factor.

 Integral controllers tend to respond slowly at first, but over a long period of time they tend to eliminate errors.